kiosk-exchange/kiosk/README.md

 # Kiosk

-Kiosk is a protocol for buying and selling products without a trusted third-party.
-It is built with smart contracts and will be deployed to the public Ethereum blockchain.
+Kiosk is a protocol for buying and selling products using the Ethereum blockchain.

 ## Project Overview